 5-alpha reductase enzymes are present primarily in the scalp and the prostate, and research suggests that saw palmetto has an inhibitory effect on the enzyme, thereby blocking the conversion of testosterone to DHT.
 It also has a direct inhibitory effect on androgen receptors, as well as anti-inflammatory properties.

 To date there has been only one randomized, double-blind, placebo-controlled trial (the ‘gold standard’ of clinical trials) into the effectiveness of saw palmetto in treating androgenic alopecia.
 The report by Prager et al. (2006) was published in the peer-reviewed Journal of Alternative and Complementary Medicine.

 The pilot study used male subjects between the ages of 23 and 64, in good health, with mild to moderate androgenic alopecia.
 60% of the subjects dosed with the active formulation were rated as improved at the end of the study.
 However, the study was very small in scope, and therefore much larger clinical trials are needed to further substantiate any claims for saw palmetto’s efficacy as a natural DHT-blocker.

 At present, only two pharmaceutical products are clinically proven to stabilise hair loss and promote regrowth.
-The Belgravia Centre bases its comprehensive hair loss treatment programmes around Propecia and Minoxidil, both of which are licensed for this use, due to the substantial body of evidence that they are safe and effective.
+The Belgravia Centre bases its comprehensive male hair loss treatment programmes around finasteride 1mg and minoxidil, both of which are licensed for this use, due to the substantial body of evidence that they are safe and effective.

 Belgravia also uses various hair growth boosters, including Hair Vitalics for Men, a daily hair growth supplement which contains saw palmetto as well as many other nutrients selected to enhance the hair’s health.